xgao35/website_redesign/content/01_getting_started/03_installation.md

 # 1.3 Installation

+### Local Installation
+For instructions on how to install HNN locally, please visit the [Install page of our API Documentation](https://jonescompneurolab.github.io/hnn-core/stable/index.html).

 ### Google CoLab

-We have created Google CoLab notebooks that allows you to run HNN out of your browser, with access to your local filesystem.
+As an alternative to installing HNN locally, we have created Google CoLab notebooks that allow you to run HNN out of your browser, with access to your local filesystem.

 - [GUI Colab Notebook](https://colab.research.google.com/drive/1yyjuEBimIu_f7_0Nf3YLwUiVOO7ZrKK3?usp=sharing)
 - [API Colab Notebook](https://colab.research.google.com/drive/1FcNhHatsuxl-pACIFn7V6H5J4GPfZ1t8)